balfour-d/EC601-ChipletsProject/MeetingNotes.md

 - determine what product we want to design
 - complete project definition, user stories, MVP
 - collate sources and complete paper

+# Goals for Sprint 2
+- choose a method of simulation
+- simulate a standard FPGA